top of page

 The noun 'forfeiture' is derived from the verb 'forfeit,' which has its origins in Old French and Latin.
 In Old French, 'forfet' meant 'crime' or 'transgression,' and it can be traced back to the Latin word 'forisfacere,' which literally means 'to do wrong outside.'
 'Forfeiture' thus evolved from the idea of committing a transgression or wrongdoing, particularly in a legal or contractual context.
 It refers to the act or process of losing or surrendering something, often as a consequence of a legal obligation, a violation, or a penalty.
 When one faces forfeiture, they are required to relinquish something of value as a result of their actions or obligations.
 The etymology of 'forfeiture' underscores its historical connection to the concept of incurring a loss or penalty due to a legal or contractual breach, emphasizing the consequences associated with such actions.

-Quiz: Find the meaning of the noun forfeiture:
+Find the correct meaning of the noun forfeiture:

 Try Again!